 Going Wild for Ecosystems

-I think I have mentioned before that for some reason, in our science curriculum, we do not teach ecosystems but go straight to talking about adaptations.
-That bothers me because I feel the need to explain to my students about the environment that they are in for these needed adaptations.
+I think I have mentioned before that, for some reason, in our science curriculum, we do not teach ecosystems and go straight to adaptations.
+That bothers me because I feel the need to explain to my students the environment they are in for these necessary adaptations.
 So, I guess if that makes me a naughty-shut-the-door-and-sneak-in-the-not-on-the-curriculum-topic kind of teacher, then so be it.
-With that said, I want to show you just how I *very quickly* teach about ecosystems to my students before hurrying on to the stuff I’m *supposed* to teach.
+With that said, I want to show you just how I *very quickly* teach my students about ecosystems before hurrying on to the stuff I’m *supposed* to teach.

 My district's science curriculum skips teaching about ecosystems and biomes, for some reason, but includes adaptations.
 I want my students to understand why adaptations are necessary, so I squeeze in a quick lesson or two about ecosystems so they better understand.
 Read about my lessons for ecosystems and the engaging, hands-on activities that I do to pique students' interest!